jdesbonnet/STM32F103C8-dx-sku-380789/README.md

 ![STM32F103C8 ARM Cortex-M3 dev board from DX.com ](https://raw.githubusercontent.com/jdesbonnet/STM32F103C8-dx-sku-380789/master/doc/STM32F103C8-DX-380789.jpg)

-Current status (7 May 2015): Verified operation of SWD for stopping, stepping and resuming program operation.
-I can use stm32flash to download the contents of the flash and reupload it via the MCU USART1 (pins PA9, PA10).
-My next step is to upload a program of my own.
+Current status (9 May 2015): Verified operation of Serial Wire Debug (SWD) port for reading, writing and debugging.
+I have also been able to activate the built-in bootloader by setting the BT0 (BOOT0) pin jumper.
+With the boot loader and stm32flash utility (using USART1 on pins PA9, PA10) I'be been able to download the 'blinky' program that came shipped with it and re-upload it.

+However I have not been able to successfully execute anything yet: all my blinky examples upload but do not blink!
+I am using this as a starting point: https://github.com/mkschreder/stm32f103c8t6_blink

+## Programming MCU

+Two ways to upload a new program to flash:

-To program set BT0 jumpter to high, BT1 to low.
+1. Use the bootloader.
+Set BT0 jumpter to high (move it to the postition closer to the RESET switch), BT1 to low.
 You need a UART cable (eg FTDI cable).
-FTDI cable TX goes to MCU USART1RX (PA10) and cable RX to USART1TX (PA9).
+FTDI cable TX goes to MCU USART1RX (PA10) and cable RX to USART1TX (PA9) and connect cable ground to board ground.
 TODO: provide photos.

-To debug via the SWD connector.
+Use stm32flash utility.
+[TODO: provide example]

+2. Use the Serial Wire Debug port.
+You'll need a SWD probe.
 I'm using a STM32F4-Discovery board with the CN3 jumpers removed so that the SWD connector (CN2) can be used to program/debug other boards.
+Use st-flash tool from stlink to uplaod/download.

 I am using the following software tools: